Financial Literacy & Data Protection for Young Adults

 The dangerous thing about P2P transactions is that they're instantaneous.
 Sending money this way is like putting cash directly in the recipient's hand.
 The platform doesn't hold the funds at any time, so refunds aren't possible for scammed victims.
 This makes P2P inherently less secure than credit card transactions that delay sending money.

-The rising comfort with online billing and payments provides cybercriminals with many new avenues for cyber attack.
+The rising comfort with online billing and payments provides cybercriminals with many new avenues for cyber attacks.
 However, most dangers are avoidable with just a bit of awareness.
 Check out this resource for a more in-depth guide on how to stay safe online.